Galzai/mediagrab/README.md

 Enter py grabmedia.py -l "show name S##E## quality resolution" Get the latest episode available of a show. you can also specify resolution and/or quality.

+Enter py grabmedia.py -a "Show name" to add show to database, you can also specify resolution and/or quality.

+Enter py grabmedia.py -r "Show name" to remove show from database.

+Enter py grabmedia.py -u "Show name" to get all latest episodes for shows in database.